kaliflowerx3/ZoltriTWserver/deniedmods.md

 That depends.
 If you can answer ALL the below questions with a BIG YES, then sure, go ahead.

 1. IS YOUR MOD AVAILABLE FOR 1.7.10?
-2. Do you have a link?
+2. Do you have a link? (preferrably curseforge)
 3. Does it fit with the ZoltriTW theme (i.e., Magic not Tech?)
 4. Does it add anything meaningful?
 5. Is it balanced?